randomyeast/Stockroom/README.md

 Stockroom for some small code

 ### 1. Identicon:
-Input a string, generate a unique 100*100 px identicon.
+Input a string, generate a unique identicon of 500*100 px, with 10\*10 squares.
+Style = "binary" or "mosaic".